Early

 early attachment; reviewing different temperament traits; and providing

 suggestions for strengthening families.
-Upon completing this course you should
+Upon completing this course

-have the basic framework for
+you should have the basic framework

-developmental knowledge of children from birth to thirty-six months.
+well as developmental knowledge of children from birth to thirty-six months.

 Student Expectations

-As a student you will be expected to:
+As a student you will be

 ·